open-dis/opendis7-source-generator/README.md

 Additional testing and experimentation is performed in the NPS MOVES [Networked Graphics MV3500](https://gitlab.nps.edu/Savage/NetworkedGraphicsMV3500) course.

+Work in progress includes similar autogeneration of a complete opendis7-python version.

 ### Background

-This work is an update/continuation of the **`open-dis/xmlpg`** project created by the late Don McGregor of the Naval Postgraduate School (NPS).
+This work is an updated continuation of the [open-dis/xmlpg](https://github.com/open-dis/xmlpg) project created by the late Don McGregor of the Naval Postgraduate School (NPS).

-Goals are twofold:
+Project goals are twofold:

 1. To provide reference implementations of the DIS protocol network messages in several programming languages.
 2. To do so by means of single XML descriptions of the protocol which are then referenced by individual language generators.